-EBMEDS is used in connection with patient care or planning treatment in the healthcare environment.
+Duodecim Clinical Decision Support is used in connection with patient care or planning treatment in the healthcare environment.
 The same computers that use the patient systems are used as tools.
-No specific hardware or operating system requirements have been set for the EBMEDS end-user, EBMEDS operates in the same environment where the electronic health record system does.
+No specific hardware or operating system requirements have been set for the end-user of Duodecim Decision Support, it operates in the same environment where the electronic health record system does.